-Atelier windows refer to the fixed black steel-framed windows historically found in the storied studios of famous 20th century artists that allow maximum natural light to penetrate indoors—but you don't have to be a painter to appreciate this window style.
-In France, you can find both original atelier windows in period buildings and a more recent trend in which a verrière d'intérieur might be used to partially separate adjoining spaces—such as a kitchen and living room or master bedroom and ensuite bathroom—while adding architectural interest.
+Atelier windows refer to the fixed black steel-framed windows historically found in the storied studios of famous 20th-century artists that allow maximum natural light to penetrate indoors—but you don't have to be a painter to appreciate this window style.
+In France, you can find both original atelier windows in period buildings and a more recent trend in which a verrière d'intérieur might be used to partially separate adjoining spaces—such as a kitchen and living room or primary bedroom and ensuite bathroom—while adding architectural interest.
 This industrial style has become popular elsewhere around the globe both in residential interiors and open-plan offices where glass partition walls allow open sightlines with a modicum of privacy, allow natural light to flow through deep spaces, and provide acoustic insulation.
 Atelier windows are generally fixed but may include panes that open or incorporate doors.

 15 of 16